 So, we need to learn about the possible business models out there and then craft our own based on that.
 One that works for US.

 If you want to work Tuesday-Thursday from 11-5 only while still earning 100K/year, then you need to design a business model that supports that (PS, it’s possible, I do it!).

 If I can impart one thing…

 Intentionally designing your business model and mapping out your revenue plan is important and too o.

-So is designing how exactly your people are going to find this wonderful offering and buy it from you (that is known as the client pathway or sales funnel and involves your marketing strategy as well as your offerings).
+So is designing how exactly your people are going to find your wonderful offering and buy it from you (that is known as the client pathway or sales funnel and involves your marketing strategy as well as your offerings).